 maximizing the statistical coefficient of explanation (determination) and

 The 90% confidence interval (belt) is given as well as an Anova table for variance analysis.

-In December 2008, a version was made permitting the use of weight factors, preferred
+In December 2008, an amplified version (SegRegA) was made permitting the use of weight factors, preferred

 regression type or type exclusion.
-Although manipulative, it is available on request.
+Although it can lead to manipulation, it is available on request.